dotnet/spark/docs/take-to-prod.md

 ## How to deploy your application when you have a single dependency
 ### Scenarios
 #### 1. SparkSession code and business logic in the same Program.cs file
-This would be the simple use case when you have `SparkSession` code and business logic (UDFs) in the same Program.cs file and in the same project (e.g. mySparkApp.csproj).
+The `SparkSession` code and business logic (UDFs) are contained in the same `Program.cs` file.
 #### 2. SparkSession code and business logic in the same project, but different .cs files
-This would be the use case when you have `SparkSession` code and business logic (UDFs) in the different .cs files but in the same project (e.g. SparkSession in Program.cs, business logic in BusinessLogic.cs and both are in mySparkApp.csproj).
+The `SparkSession` code and business logic (UDFs) are in different `.cs` files and both contained in the same project (e.g. SparkSession in Program.cs, business logic in BusinessLogic.cs and both are in mySparkApp.csproj).

 ### Package your application
 Please follow [Get Started](https://github.com/dotnet/spark/#get-started) to build your application.